 - Ads cannot promote the sale or purchase of human body parts, organs, tissues or fluids.

 Some categories are restricted in the Neighborhood:

-Ads promoting alcohol (wine, beer, liqueurs, spirits, and alcohol memberships) are permitted, but all alcohol brands must first apply to advertise.
-Brands will be approved or rejected at Nextdoor’s sole discretion.
-If permitted to advertise, ads must abide by the following:
+Ads promoting alcohol (wine, beer, liqueurs, spirits, and alcohol memberships) are permitted, but must abide by the following:

-- Ads may not target members below the legal drinking age in the country where they are served
+- Ads may not target neighbors below the legal drinking age in the country where they are served.

 Clinical Trial Recruitment